MA EPHT - Heat-Related Illness

 What causes HRI?

-HRI is caused by exposure to high temperatures.
-High humidity and physical activity can worsen heat stress.
-Our bodies can regulate our temperature through sweating and other processes.
+HRI is caused by exposure to high temperatures, particularly during high humidity and physical activity.
+Body temperature is regulated through sweating and other processes.
 However, when exposed to high temperatures, the body may not be able to cool itself.
-This will raise the body's core temperature, and we can develop heat stress.
+This will raise the body's core temperature, and can lead to HRI.

 Who is at risk for HRI?

-Any individual can develop heat stress if engaged in physical activity or exposed to heat and humidity.
-The following factors can increase a person’s risk for developing heat stress:
+Any individual can develop HRI if engaged in physical activity or exposed to heat and humidity.
+The following factors can increase a person’s risk for developing HRI:

 Health